Flat Fee Financial Advisor

 Product Commission

 Example: Your purchase a $5,000 annual premium life insurance policy.
-The commission to your advisor could be as high as $5,000 for selling it to you.
+The commission to your advisor could be as high as $5,000.

 — Derive Wealth

-By removing the percentage and commission approach to providing advice, we are removing a significant amount of conflicts of interest.
+By removing the percentage and commission approach to providing advice, we are conflict free.
+How much money you have or make does not influence our fees.

 Three Pricing Levels

 We offer three pricing levels depending on the complexity of your situation.
-Visit our flat fee pricing page to see what level may be right for you and customize a personal proposal.
+Visit our flat fee pricing to see what level may be right for you.